dianabenjumea/AgileXDemo/README.md

 # General information:
-1. The AgileX robot computer is ubuntu 18.04 running with ros melodic.
+1. The AgileX robot computer is ubuntu 20.04.06 LTS running with ros Noetic.
 2. The following figure is the external connection of Nvidia Jetson Nano.
 I identified an issue with the router that limited the connection to the robot.
 To address this, I modified the hardware setup by bypassing the router, and connecting the lidar directly to the Nvidia Jetson Xavier unit.
 In addition, to maintain both internet connectivity and communication